hardaker/gold-miner/docs/workflow.rst

 Using gold-miner
 ================

-To use ``gold-miner`` to attempt classification of unknown traffic, the following steps should be done in turn:
+To use the ``gold-miner`` suite to attempt classification of unknown traffic, the following steps should be done in turn:

-1. Analyze a set of labeled training pcaps containing known, encrypted protocol traffic using ``gold-miner-trainer``
+1. Analyze a set of labeled training pcaps containing known, encrypted protocol traffic using gold-miner-trainer_
-2. Combining those individual training results into a single, aggregated *training profile* by using ``gold-miner-trainer-aggregator``.
+2. Combining those individual training results into a single, aggregated *training profile* by using gold-miner-trainer-aggregator_.
-3. Use the ``gold-miner`` tools with the training profile to analyze unknown traffic in a PCAP or on an interface.
+3. Use the gold-miner_ tools with the training profile to analyze unknown traffic in a PCAP or on an interface.

+.. _gold-miner-trainer: tools/goldminertrainer.html
+.. _gold-miner-trainer-aggregator: tools/goldminertraineraggregator.html
+.. _gold-miner: tools/goldminer.html

-The steps below describe this process in greater detail.
+The steps below describe this process at a higher level, and the individual tools pages above provide greater detail about how each of the tools work.

-Note that all of these steps can be executed in automated fashion by using the `Test and Evaluation Suite <tande>`__, which takes a number of labeled datasets from a YAML configuration file, creates a profile, analyzes the data for accuracy and produces an HTML report.
-The `Test and Evaluation Suite <tande>`__ tool may be easier to start with instead of running each of these steps by hand.
+Note that all of these steps can be executed in automated fashion by using the `Test and Evaluation Suite <tande>`_, which takes a a YAML configuration file, creates a profile, analyzes the data for accuracy and produces an HTML report. (an `example report`_ is available to see what the output looks like).
+The `Test and Evaluation Suite <tande>`_ tool may be easier to start with instead of running each of these steps by hand.

+.. _example report: tande-example/index.html

 Also see the `Additional Tools <tools>`__ document that describes additional useful tools that are distributed with the ``gold-miner``